LinSchmitz/miniAssignments/ProfileCard/README.md

 ## ✨ Features

-- 🖼 Displays an avatar and brief developer bio
+- 🖼 Displays an avatar and brief bio

 - 🧪 Lists skills with color-coded experience levels